MadeleineKlein/Typological-Language-Classification/README.md

 - Tabs supply ready-to-use sample sentences per language for quick sanity checks.

 ### Next Steps
-1. Add additional corpora (newswire, EuroParl) for cross-domain robustness and expand `languages.yaml` as needed.
+1. If you need more data than WiLI provides (1 000 total rows per language), add additional corpora **in a separate branch** and update `languages.yaml` accordingly; the mainline build intentionally limits itself to WiLI.
 2. Introduce alternative classifiers (multilingual transformers, fastText) for comparison against the SVM baseline.
 3. Automate evaluation reports (Markdown/HTML) summarizing metrics, top errors, and indicative n-grams per language.
 4. Ship a lightweight API (FastAPI or Streamlit Cloud) so others can query the model remotely.